-Here's something that will blow your mind: The "Greek" mindset imagines a tatoo or something similar on the thigh of Y'shua (Jesus) when he returns as "King of Kings, and Lord of Lords" (Rev. 19:11-13,16).
-But the Hebrew mindset sees something more realistic: The tzit-tzits (braid/knots/tassels) of Yeshua's tallit (prayer shawl) falling across his thighs when He returns to earth atop a white horse!
+The "Greek" mindset imagines a tattoo or something similar on the thigh of Yeshua when he returns as "King of Kings, and Lord of Lords" (Rev. 19:11-13,16).
+But the Hebrew mindset sees something more in line with Torah: The tzit-tzits (braid/knots/tassels) of Yeshua's tallit (prayer shawl) falling across his thighs when He returns to earth atop a white horse!

-What are we saying?
+What does that mean?
 Well, each letter of the Hebrew alphabet has a numerical value.
 Consequently, the knots of the tassels on the four corners of a tallit spell out the name of YHWH....(There are actually different trains of thought about this, depending on how the knots are tied.
-The Sephardics tie the knots in windings of 10, 5, 6, 5 which spells out the numeric values of "YHWH" but the Ashkenazies use windings of 7, 8, 11, 13 which, adds up to 39, which is the numerical equivalent of Deuteronomy 6:4 which cites the Shema.)
+The Sephardics tie the knots in windings of 10, 5, 6, 5 which spells out the numeric values of "YHWH" while the Ashkenazies use windings of 7, 8, 11, 13 which, adds up to 39, which is the numerical equivalent of Deuteronomy 6:4 which cites the Shema.)

 Another example of a Hebrew as opposed to Greek mindset can be seen in their respective calendars/timelines.
-For instance, according to God, a "day" is from "sunset to sunset" (Genesis 1:5) as opposed to "midnight to midnight".
-He called the days of the week the "first day", "second day", etc., whereas "the world" has named its days and months after pagan gods … and paganism does NOT line up with Torah!
+For instance, according to YHWH's Torah, a "day" is from "sunset to sunset" (Genesis 1:5) as opposed to the modern "midnight to midnight".
+And He called the days of the week the "first day", "second day", etc., whereas "the world" has named its days and months after pagan gods … and paganism does NOT line up with Torah!